 /data directory of the container to the

 resin-data named volume (similar to above).
-This ensures application behavior will remain consistent across host OS versions.
+This ensures fleet behavior will remain consistent across host OS versions.
 One notable difference is that accessing this data via the host OS is done at

 In addition to the settings above, there are some balena specific labels that can be defined in the